Rouast-Labs/vitallens.js/README.md

 | `globalRoi`    | Optional region of interest for face detection (object with `{ x0, y0, x1, y1 }`).         | `undefined`    |
 | `waveformMode` | Optional setting how waveform is returned: `'incremental'`, `'windowed'`, or `'complete'`. | *(see below)*  |

 The default value for `waveformMode` is `windowed` if a stream is being analyzed, and `complete` if a file is being processed.
-There are also additional options (e.g., face detection settings, buffering) available.
+Additional options (e.g., face detection settings, buffering) are available.
 See [docs](https://docs.rouast.com/) for details.

-### Understanding the Estimation Results
+## Understanding the Estimation Results

-When you process a video or a MediaStream with `vitallens.js`, the library returns the vital signs estimates in a structured object. **vitallens.js is designed to process only a single face** — so you always receive a single result object with the following structure:
+When you process a video or a MediaStream with `vitallens.js`, the library returns vital sign estimates in a structured object. **vitallens.js is designed to process only a single face** — so you always receive a single result object with the following structure:

 ```typescript
 export interface VitalLensResult {